levoai/docs/docs/install-traffic-capture-sensors/windows-sensor/windows-sensor.md

     ```bash
     Status   Name               DisplayName
     Running  Levoai Sensor      Levoai Sensor Service
-    ```
+6. Run the following command to stop the sensor as a service:
+    ```bash
+    levoai-service.exe -service stop
+7. Run the following command to start the sensor as a service:
+    ```bash
+    levoai-service.exe -service start
+8. Run the following command to restart the sensor as a service:
+    ```bash
+    levoai-service.exe -service restart
-6. Run the following command to uninstall the sensor as a service:
+9. Run the following command to uninstall the sensor as a service:
     ```bash
     levoai-service.exe -service uninstall

 ### 6. Troubleshooting